rwth-acis/process-mining-for-bots/README.md

 This repository also contains a Flask app REST API that can be used to interact with the framework and a Dockerfile to run the app in a container.
 To run the app, follow these steps:

 - configure the environment variables in the `.env` file, you can use the `.env.example` file as a template.
 In most cases, you will not need to change the values.
-- Build the Docker image using `docker build -t process-mining-for-bots .`
+- Build the Docker image using `docker build -t processminingforbots:latest .`
 - Run docker compose using `docker compose up`